Cerebex/Prosper_Loans_Investor_Return_Visualization/README.md

 borrower income, borrower employment status, borrower credit history, and the latest payment information.

-I truly wanted to understand in my analysis which party benefits most in which situtations from prosper loans: Prosper, Investor or Borrower?
-How easy is it for an investor to truly loose all there money on a prosper loan?
-What loans are the most likely to make an investor a large return?
-I also want to understand how specific credit ratings and scores relate to borrowers characteristics.
-I hope I can provide you with some interesting insights into the world of prosper loans by the end of this analysis.
+I wanted to visualize in my analysis the difference between the average Prosper loans EstimatedReturn vs. ActualReturn on loans for each ProsperRating yearly.
+I also wanted to display the amount of loans for each group.

 ##Description of Files
-* Final_Project.html is the final knitted analysis
-* Final_Project.Rmd is the code for my R studio analysis
-* Prosper_Loan_Data_Variable_Definitions.xlsx give a description of each variable
-* prosperLoanData.csv is the data set file
+*Prosper_loans_Returns_1.html is the actual visualization *Prosper_Loans_Actual_Return.csv is the data file

 ##References:
 http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control